Nile Township, Scioto County, Ohio: Geography

 Lewis County, Kentucky lies across the Ohio River to the south.

-No municipalities are located in Nile Township, although the unincorporated community of Friendship lies in the township's boundaries.
+No municipalities are located in Nile Township, although the census-designated place of Friendship lies in the township's boundaries.

 Shawnee State Forest covers much of Nile Township as well as neighboring Washington Township.

 It has the greatest area of any township in the county.

 Name and history

 Nile Township was organized August 9, 1803.
 The township takes its name from the Nile river in Egypt.
 It is the only Nile Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.